moweiwei/nextjs-strapi-blog/README.md

 ## Setting Up The Frontend

-CD into your `frontend` directory and run the `yarn` to instal all of your dependencies.
+CD into your `frontend` directory and run the `pnpm install` to instal all of your dependencies.

 Next we need to create our `.env` file and paste in the following.